COMPENSATION COMMITTEE CHARTER

 - Assist the Board in its oversight of the development, implementation and effectiveness of the Company’s policies and strategies relating to its human capital management function, including, but not limited to those policies and strategies regarding recruiting, retention, career development and progressions, management succession (other than that within the purview of the Nominating and Corporate Governance Committee), diversity and employment practices.

 - Periodically review, discuss and assess the Committee’s own performance, including a review of its compliance with this Charter, and report its findings to the Board.

 - Review and assess this Charter on an annual basis and recommend any proposed changes to the Board for its consideration.

-In addition, the Committee may identify additional areas of focus and/or perform other activities consistent with this Charter, the Company’s Amended and Restated Certificate of Incorporation, Bylaws and applicable governing law or regulation, as the Committee or the Board deems appropriate.
+In addition, as the Committee and the Board deems appropriate, the Committee may identify additional areas of focus and/or perform other activities consistent with this Charter and the Company’s Certificate of Incorporation and Bylaws, each as currently in effect, as well as applicable governing laws or regulations.

 The Committee will hold at least one (1) regular meeting per year and additional regular or special meetings as the Committee deems appropriate.
 Officers and other employees of the Company may attend these meetings at the invitation of the Committee, subject to the limitations set forth in this Charter.